 Know Where and When You'll Need to Enroll

 Most people get their health insurance through an employer, but you can't just sign up anytime.
 If you're starting a new job, you may be offered health insurance immediately, but some employers make new employees wait as long as 90 days before they can enroll.
 Employees who've been with the company for longer than that will have to wait for the company's health care enrollment period before they can enroll in health insurance coverage or make changes to an existing plan.
-Open enrollment for employer-sponsored health insurance plans can vary depending on the employer, but it generally takes place in the fall.
+Health insurance open enrollment for employer-sponsored plans can vary depending on the employer, but it generally takes place in the fall.

 Find out when your employer's open enrollment takes place so you can be sure to make any changes, such as switching from one type of plan to another.

 If you are unemployed or your employer doesn't provide health insurance, you can buy coverage on your state's Marketplace, accessible through Healthcare.gov, or directly from an insurance company or agent.
 Check with your state's Marketplace to confirm the open enrollment dates.
 Open enrollment for plans sold on the health insurance exchange at Healthcare.gov generally runs from mid-November to mid-December.
 Due to COVID-19, however, most states are reopening their enrollment period for three extra months, from February 15 to May 15.